Politics of Afghanistan: Constitution

 Afghanistan currently functions without a clear constitution or any basis for the rule of law.
-The government is self-described as "interim".
+The government is self-described as "interim", as it was during the first Taliban government from 1996–2001.
 Taliban leadership rules by decree and judges and Taliban fighters decide how to apply the law on the spot based on their interpretation of Sharia.
 However, some guidelines have been put forth and there is a history of constitutional discourse within the Taliban that provides insight into their current governance.